TheOriginalGeez/Cupid/README.md

   - SexLab Integration
     - SexLab Animations: Click REGISTER and wait until it says REGISTERED.

 *You are now done with MCM settings.
-Continue reading.*
+Don't exit the cell yet, continue reading.*

 ## In-Game Instructions

-- Save the game to save your MCM settings.
+- **Save the game to save your MCM settings.**
 - Activate the Statue of Mara.
 - Scroll down and choose whatever option you would like.
 (My preference is to choose the Arrived by Boat > Solitude option.
 You will be prompted to start LOTD once you spawn in.)
 - Turn behind you, walk up the steps and sleep in the bed.